-- Renewable energy supply acquisition program (utility)
+- Renewable energy supply acquisition program (utility scale)

 - Landscaping/tree planting program

 - Sustainability reporting

 - Informational/educational program

 - Waste program

 - Voluntary green pricing

+- Paperless billing

 Through these programs, utilities may set sustainability goals, track use of energy resources, assess performance, develop sustainable improvements to operation systems, and/or publish an annual report on the findings.
+If you select 'other' option, please provide a description and/or attachment on how it is a type of environmental and sustainability program.